 Though the script leaves a lot to be desired, Bette manages to give a superb performance as the sexually repressed spinster.
 Bette, who grew up in Massachusetts in a Puritan atmosphere, probably understood the character’s main problems.

 It’s really a pity that the script is not there to support Bette’s intelligent and meticulous characterization.
 By the way, Ernest Haller’s (Gone with the Wind and What Ever Happened to Baby Jane?) cinematography is surprisingly unkind.
 Haller tries to make Bette look as bad as possible — I guess Hollywood loved clichéd spinsters!

 Conclusions & Final Thoughts:

-Although a bit slow and confused, Winter Meeting is not terrible.
+Although a bit slow and unfocused, Winter Meeting is not terrible.
 It’s just not a very good movie.
 Davis is excellent, though.
 The supporting cast is good too.
 John Hoyt (When Worlds Collide) has some good scenes as Bette’s confidant.
 Hoyt plays an obvious gay man, a rather bold characterization for 1940s Hollywood.
 Also co-starring Janis Paige (Romance on the High Seas) as Hoyt’s secretary and Florence Bates (Rebecca) as Bette’s housekeeper, Mrs. Castle.
 B&W, 111 minutes, Not rated.